SISKIYOU MOTOR SPEEDWAY RUNNING RULES

 1. This general rules section applies to each and every driver, mechanic, and/or pit personnel.
 Some items obviously do not apply to all classes.
 You are expected to know the rules.
 Ignorance of the rules will not be tolerated as an excuse.

 4. Any event may be deemed completed when over one half of the scheduled length has been run by the leader or terminated by the officials for safety or time reasons.

 5. All drivers that enter any race are assumed to acknowledge that racing can be a dangerous sport and that they assume these risks of their own free will.
-Drivers who have been injured away from the track, or who have been hospitalized for treatment and/or undergone surgery, or have been fitted by a physician with a cast, brace or prosthesis, or who suffers from a chronic or progressive debilitating illness; Siskiyou Motor Speedway reserves the right to require the driver to present certification from the treating physician stating that participation as a driver will not exacerbate any medical condition or complicate the process of normal healing.
+Drivers who have been injured away from the track, or who have been hospitalized for treatment an/or undergone surgery, or have been fitted by a physician with a cast, brace or prosthesis, or who suffer from a chronic or progressive debilitating illness: Siskiyou Motor Speedway reserves the right to require the driver to present certification from the treating physician stating that participation as a driver will not exacerbate any medical condition or complicate the process of normal healing.
 Siskiyou Motor Speedway reserves the right to require such certification in the case of pregnant women wishing to participate in racing activities.
 In any such case, Siskiyou Motor Speedway reserves the right to decline the entry of any individual whose participation as a drier might endanger their own health or safety, or the health or safety of other drivers, participants or spectators.

 8. The Speedway reserves the right to confiscate any illegal equipment found on any car following post- race inspections.

-9. The Speedway reserves the right to impound and hold any car involved in a crash where a serious injury or fatality has taken place, until a proper safety inspection of the car and investigation of the accident has been completed.
+9. The Speedway reserves the right to impound and hold any car involved in a wreck where a serious injury or fatality has taken place, until a proper safety inspection of the car and investigation of the accident has been completed.

-16. Penalties for violation of rules may include, but are not limited to: disqualification, fines, permanent suspension from track, loss of points, and/or track membership being revoked.
+16. Penalties for violation of rules may include, but are not limited to: disqualification, fines, permanent suspension from track, loss of points and/or track membership being revoked.

 18. Radio communication between the driver and the pit is not permitted.
 No radio equipment may be in place even if it is disconnected.
-No communication devices allowed in the car period.
-This includes cell phones.
-No mirrors of any kind and no data collecting devices.
+No communication devices are allowed in the car period.
+This includes cell phones, mirrors of any kind and data collecting devices.
 Racievers will be allowed.

-1. Drivers who want to be eligible for the season’s point’s championship must purchase a Siskiyou Motor Speedway track license.
-This will entitle the driver to earn points during weekly point’s races from the date the license is purchased.
-Drivers who do not wish to purchase the license will not be eligible to receive money or trophy for the year end championship standings.
+In order for drivers to be eligible for the season’s points championship must purchase a Siskiyou Motor Speedway track license.
+This will entitle the driver to earn points during weekly points races from the date the license is purchased.
+Drivers who do not wish to purchase the license will be not be eligible to receive money or trophy for the year end championship standings.
 The track license entitles the driver to the car number of his/her choice (if available).
 Each class maintains its own set of numbers.
 License holders may also receive other benefits that non license holders will not.

-Heat races: 4-3-2-1
+Heat Races: 4-3-2-1

 Trophy Dash: 4-3-2-1

-Main Events: 60-58-56-54-52-50-48-46-44-42-40-38-36-34-32-30-28-26-24-22-20-18-16-14-12-10-10-10-10-10-10
+Main Events: 60-58-56-54-52-50-48-46-44-42-40-38-36-34-32-30-28-26-24-22-20-18-16-14-12-10-10-10-10-10-10.

-Cars that are disqualified will receive 0 points for that event
+Cars that are disqualified will receive 0 points for that event.

 2. Driver age requirements:

-Mini Stocks, Super Stocks, Trucks, sport mod 14 years old
+Super Stocks, Sport Mods 14 years old